Snapdoodle cuts through the supply chain blues. Photo by Amber Fouts.

 Support local while supporting local (meta).
 This shop counts games by Seattle creators like Daily Magic and Flatout Games among its topped-up shelves (and its well-stocked online store: Blue Highway offers curbside pickup and nationwide shipping).

 Earnestly wish modern childhood looked a little more like it did when you were a kid?
-This shop pretty well sticks to the classics: jump ropes, wooden hairdresser kits, Little Golden books.
-One slight departure: plush bunnies now don tiny pastel masks.
+This shop pretty well sticks to the classics: jump ropes, wooden hairdresser kits, Little Golden books, a whole zoo of plushies.
+All in a petite boutique that enraptures kids without overwhelming parents.

 There’s no need to brave a commute off the island to stuff a stocking.
 But you probably already know that: No self-respecting kid can walk by the toy-filled window of this California Avenue shop, now owned by the masterminds behind Bainbridge Island’s long-standing Calico Toy Shoppe (also worth a visit), without begging to take a closer look.